Topps Comics

 Topps Comics was a division of Topps Company, Inc. that published comic books from 1993 to 1998, beginning its existence during a short comics-industry boom that attracted many investors and new companies.
 It was based in New York City, at 254 36th Street, Brooklyn, and at One Whitehall Street, in Manhattan.

 The company specialized in licensed titles, particularly movie and television series tie-ins, such The X-Files, based on the Fox TV show, and the films Bram Stoker's Dracula and Jurassic Park.
 It also licensed such literary properties as Zorro, and published a smattering of original series, including Cadillacs and Dinosaurs and several based on concepts by then-retired industry legend Jack Kirby.

 History

-In March 1992, Topps Company, Inc. announced the formation of Topps Comics, to be headed by Jim Salicrup, with plans to start publishing in October 1992.
+In March 1992, Topps Company, Inc., announced the formation of Topps Comics, to be headed by Jim Salicrup, with plans to start publishing in October 1992.
+The company's first title was Bram Stoker's Dracula, a four-issue series (Oct.
+1992—Jan.
+1993), along with 100 collectible cards, based on the movie, with art provided by Mike Mignola and a full script provided by Roy Thomas, using dialogue derived almost entirely from the film's script.

 In April 1993, Topps launched a superhero line, "The Kirbyverse", based on Jack Kirby drawings and concepts, with four one-shot titles.

 Topps entered the comic book market as the number of publishers was increasing, with at least nine other companies joining the field from 1990 to 1992.
 This coincided with an increase in comic-book market-speculation that created inflated sales and an eventual collapse of the market.
 Topps Comics closed in 1998.